2 Factor Authentication Washington DC

-When designing a 2FA or MFA system, the authentication strategy first and foremost should provide the best security benefits available.
+When designing a 2 Factor Authentication (2FA) or Multi-Factor Authentication (MFA) system, the authentication strategy first and foremost should provide the best security benefits available.
 But, the developer should weigh security against the constraining elements of the costs of implementing and maintaining the system, users’ access convenience, and the functional fit of the organization’s needs.
-For example, creating a time factor is relatively inexpensive, as developer can configure a system to have open and closed access times for users.
+For example, creating a time factor is relatively inexpensive, as the developer can configure a system to have open and closed access times for users.
 But using the time factor may be inappropriate for an organization that operates 24/7.
-Therefore, the less desirable increased costs may be worth the access convenience and functional fit improvements.
+Therefore, the less desirable increased costs may be worth the access to convenience and functional fit improvements.

-In some cases, this additional security (which is not independent from the biometric scanner) is a benefit, but in other situations it is a nuisance.
+In some cases, this additional security (which is not independent of the biometric scanner) is a benefit, but in other situations, it is a nuisance.
 A system designed for remote access, for example, would be better served with a possession factor.
 Moreover, the most common scanners used for biometric access are for fingerprints.
 Unfortunately, people leave fingerprints everywhere, including on or near the scanners.
 Biometrics such as facial recognition can create access issues with users growing or shaving facial hair.

 As a result of these and other issues, a combination of knowledge and possession factors are for 2FA are becoming more popular.
 Possession factors do not inherently add a location factor to the access requirements, which improves access convenience.
-For example, many financial institutions improve access security by creating single use authentication codes.
+For example, many financial institutions improve access security by creating single-use authentication codes.
 The system sends these codes to a user by phone or text, making the user’s telephone a possession factor.
-The additional benefit of this approach is that cost of the actual possession factor (the phone) is borne by the user, rather than the organization, substantially reducing the cost of a 2FA system.
+The additional benefit of this approach is that the cost of the actual possession factor (the phone) is borne by the user, rather than the organization, substantially reducing the price of a 2FA system.

 Trusted Device Authentication